 Definition - What does Ovarian Drilling mean?

-Ovarian drilling is a surgical process that helps reduce the complications of polycystic ovary syndrome (PCOS).
+Ovarian drilling is a surgical process that may help reduce the complications of polycystic ovary syndrome (PCOS).
 Women with PCOS can have ovaries covered with a hardened shell that produce high levels of the hormone testosterone.
 This hormone disrupts the ovary’s natural processes, including secretion of female sex hormones and ovulation.
-As a result, many women with PCOS are infertile.
+As a result, many women with PCOS experiences issues with fertility.
 Ovarian drilling is a way to reduce the shell that surrounds the ovary, promoting the restoration of the ovarian function.

 Ovarian drilling may also be called laparoscopic ovarian surgery.